buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

   RFC3484:
   RFC4862:
   RFC3493:
+  RFC4380:

 --- abstract

-This document draws on several years of operational experience to update the recommended process of Default Address Selection for Internet Protocol Version 6 (IPv6) defined in RFC6724, defining the concept of "known-local" Unique Local Address (ULA) prefixes that enable ULA-to-ULA communications within fd00::/8 to become preferred over both IPv4-IPv4 and GUA-to-GUA (Global Unicast Addresses) for local use.
-The document defines the means by which nodes can both identify and insert such prefixes into their address selection policy table.
-It also clarifies the mandatory, unconditional requirement for support for Rule 5.5 defined in Section 5 of RFC6724 and demotes the preference for 6to4 addresses.
-These changes to default behavior improve supportability of common use cases, including automatic / unmanaged scenarios, and makes preference for IPv6 over IPv4 consistent in local site networks for both ULA and GUA prefixes.
-It is recognized that some less common deployment scenarios may require explicit configuration or custom changes to achieve desired operational parameters.
+This document updates the default address selection algorithm for Internet Protocol Version 6 (IPv6), originally specified in RFC 6724, based on accumulated operational experience.
+It introduces the concept of "known-local" Unique Local Address (ULA) prefixes within the fd00::/8 block and specifies that ULA-to-ULA communications using such prefixes should be preferred over both IPv4-to-IPv4 and GUA-to-GUA (Global Unicast Address) communications in local use scenarios.
+The document defines mechanisms for nodes to identify and incorporate known-local prefixes into their address selection policy tables.
+It further clarifies the unconditional requirement for implementing Rule 5.5 of RFC 6724 and reduces the default preference for 6to4 addresses.
+These updates enhance the supportability of typical deployment environments, including automatic and unmanaged configurations, and promote consistent IPv6-over-IPv4 preference behavior for both ULA and GUA within local networks.
+The document acknowledges that certain atypical deployment models may require explicit configuration to achieve intended operational outcomes.

 --- middle